eugenelet/HSI-Transformation/README.md

 The containing executable file is compiled for x86 architecture under Linux.

+I've used OpenCV for reading and writing bmp files in this work, so any version of OpenCV will do since they share the same function for reading and writing files.
+(I'm using version 2.14.3)

 To compile the version with manual adjustment of HSI values
 > **make**